@termuijs/data

 The package provides two ways to access metrics:

-Raw collectors — synchronous functions you call whenever you want a snapshot.
+Raw collectors, getter properties you read whenever you want a snapshot.
 No cleanup needed, but you manage the polling yourself.

 Raw API